celikkoseoglu/celikk-personal-website-nextjs/_posts/portingCRAtoNextJS.md

   page: "CK - CRA to NextJS"
   post: "Porting CRA to NextJS"
 description: "I've ported my Create-React-App based personal website to NextJS.
 I'll explain why I choose NextJS and talk about what I had to do to make it possible."
-date: "2022-01-22"
+date: "2022-01-23"
 readTime: "20 min"
 cover:
-  image: "/images/blogPost/airpodsPro/case3.jpg"
+  image: "/images/blogPost/portingCRAtoNextJS/meta.jpg"
-  alt: "AirPods Pro and Charging Case close up"
+  alt: ""
 author:
   name: Celik Koseoglu
-  picture: "/images/meta/blog.png"
+  picture: "/images/blog/PP.jpg"
 ---

 # Porting This Website From Create-React-App to NextJS